-implementing incentarion betains Mechanism ID: 12306 Mechanism Name: Increasing Access of VCT services to hot spot urban-rural setting and improving care and support at the community level in Federal Democratic Republic of Ethiopia under the President's Emergency Plan for AIDS Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: Organization for Social Service es for AIDS (OSSA) Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A the community-level through the implementation of mobile HIV counseling and testing (HTC) and provision of HIV/AIDS community care and support in eight regions of Ethiopia in both urban and rural communities.
+This is a continuing activity.
+The Organization for Social Services for AIDS (OSSA) is a pioneer indigenous not-for-profit organization that has been working on HIV/AIDS prevention and control interventions in most parts of Ethiopia since 1989.
+OSSA became a direct partner of HHS/CDC in 2010.
+The goal of OSSA's HIV/AIDS program is to prevent HIV infection and alleviate the impact of HIV/AIDS at the community-level through the implementation of mobile HIV counseling and testing (HTC) and provision of HIV/AIDS community care and support in eight regions of Ethiopia in both urban and rural communities.
 The OSSA program supports GOE efforts to expand health services nationally by filling gaps not yet met by public sector services.
 In accordance with USG PEPFAR program realignment, OSSA will shift emphasis to reaching discordant couples and family members from individuals who test HIV positive from CDC-supported facilities.
 This insures continuity of services, and fits neatly in OSSA's existing activities providing home-based support for ART patients.
 OSSA regularly conducts supportive supervision visits to each program site as well as has in place a system to routinely monitor and regularly report on program performance.